Measures to Prevent Human Rights Abuse

 Halal Certification Initiatives

-Lion does business in countries and regions with many Muslim residents, such as Malaysia and Indonesia.
+Lion does business in countries with many Muslim residents, such as Malaysia and Indonesia.
 As such, we are working to obtain halal certification* for our products, so that Muslim customers can use them with peace of mind.
 We are advancing halal certification for a wide range of products, from toothpaste, which is used in the mouth, to hand soaps, body washes, laundry detergents and fabric softeners, displaying halal-certified marks on certified products.

 * Certification under systems for labeling products that have cleared halal certification standards with a halal-certified mark.
 A halal certificate issued by a certifying body officially recognized by the country’s halal certification authority is required to sell products with a halal-certified mark.